andrew/ultimate-awesome/README.md

 - [made-in-ukraine](https://github.com/chernivtsijs/made-in-ukraine) - 🇺🇦 Curating the best projects that were made and mainly contributed by Ukrainian developers.
 - [awesome-in-arabic](https://github.com/abdumostafa/awesome-in-arabic) - A collection of awesome developer accounts (Twitter, Facebook,.) 👨‍💻 that enrich Arabic content, podcasts, articles, YouTube channels and Some advises and guidelines.
 - [awesome-detection-engineering](https://github.com/infosecB/awesome-detection-engineering) - Detection Engineering is a tactical function of a cybersecurity defense program that involves the design, implementation, and operation of detective controls with the goal of proactively identifying malicious or unauthorized activity before it negatively impacts an individual or an organization.
-- [netlas-cookbook](https://github.com/netlas-io/netlas-cookbook) - The goal of this guide is very simple - to teach anyone interested in cyber security, regardless of their knowledge level, how to make the most of Netlas.io.
 - [awesome-cli-frameworks](https://github.com/shadawck/awesome-cli-frameworks) - Collection of tools to build beautiful command line interface in different languages.
 - [awesome-panoptic-segmentation](https://github.com/Angzz/awesome-panoptic-segmentation) - Panoptic Segmentation Resources List.
 - [awesome-programming-languages](https://github.com/ChessMax/awesome-programming-languages) - The list of an awesome programming languages that you might be interested in.